You’ll Need . . .

 - 8.5 x 11 white or gray card stock

 - glue stick or white liquid glue

 - washable tempera paint (we used black, white, purple and blue)

-Paint the paper
+Paint the Background Paper

 We used black, white, purple, and blue tempera paint to completely cover a piece of card stock.
 It’s easiest if you can squirt a bit of each color of paint directly on the card stock, and then encourage kids to mix the paint colors in swirling motions, imitating dark rain clouds.